demigecko/CarND-Advanced-Lane-Lines/README.md

 I used a combination of color and gradient thresholds to generate a binary image, and the code is in the 3 session.
 1. Convert the test image from RGB to HLS (hue, lightness, saturation) and extarct the S-channel.
 The parameter of sautation can improve the lane detetion in differnent color (i.e. White or Yellow) even if under shadow of trees.
 2. Convert the same test image to gray, and use Sobel operator to detect edges.
-I use only x-Sobel for lane detetion due to the nature of the lanes are relatively vertical.
+I use only x-Sobel for lane detetion to remove any horizontal features.
 3. Combine the outcome from  (step1 **or** step 2) to provide the good lane detetion.